SamZing777/myOnlineCinema/README.md

 # myOnlineCinema

-Web app for movies, consuming TMDB API.
+Web App for Movies and their short details, just to consume TMDB API